 Visualizing surfaces#

 In this notebook we create a surface mesh from a 3D dataset of a Gastruloid.
-The used example data is a derived from of AV Luque and JV Veenvliet (2023) licensed CC-BY.
+The used example data is derived from AV Luque and JV Veenvliet (2023) licensed CC-BY.
 See the creating_surfaces for how to create the surface from raw imaging data.

 We visualize the surface using napari-process-points-and-surfaces, vedo and napari.